a1exanderjung/trendt/README.md

 # Trend/t

-A simple tool to discover programming usage trends across major opensource platforms and Q&A sites over time.
+Trend/t: A simple tool to discover programming usage trends on GitHub over time.
 It builds a raw output of accumulated usage over the defined period as both a time-usage graph and raw data samples for the related search keywords.

 ## Installation